Fuel Prices Are Updated Daily

 Betty Stiles, Vice Chair

 Mike Geer, Airport Manager

-*The Aransas County Airport Advisory Board meets as needed.
+*The Aransas County Airport Advisory Board meets on the first Wednesday of each month and as needed.

 *The meetings are open to the public.

 *Agendas and minutes are posted at the Aransas County Courthouse and on the County Website www.aransascounty.org

 The History of our Airport

 By resolution dated April 22, 1943 between the Civil Aeronautics Administration(CAA) and Aransas County, through the Commissioners’ court, it was agreed to build an airport for military purpose and public use.
 A total of 700 acres of land had been purchased for the airport and on October 21, 1943 the 700 acres was leased to the U.S. Navy for the duration of the national emergency, plus 6 months, for $1 per year.

 The exclusive use of the airport facilities was retained by the Navy until March 9, 1948 when it reverted to the county.

 On December 5, 1955, the County leased the north 214.8 acres to the U.S. Air Force.
 The 813th Aircraft Control and Warning Squadron dedicated this part of the airport, officially known as the Rockport Air Force Station, on May 16, 1959.